jbossdemocentral/jdg-labs/lab-guides/lab2-guide.md

 1. After saving It's recommended to run the JUnit test to verify that everything deploys fine.

+### Save Tasks so that we can query them
+In order for us to create queries we need to flaten our object model.
+Since we are still using a database we do not want to destroy the complex hibernate model yet, so instead we will save the Tasks nativly using *username_id* as unique key.

+This has already been implemented for you but review the code in `src/main/java/com/acme/todo/TaskService.java`.
+Basically every time a Task is inserted/updated or deleted we do the same to a Task instance in the cache.

 ### Update the configuration

-1. Open `src/main/java/org/jboss/infinispan/demo/Config.java`
+1. Open `src/main/java/com/acme/todo/Config.java`
 1. After the global configuration we need to create a `SearchMapping` object that tells JDG how to index `Task` objects

 		SearchMapping mapping = new SearchMapping();
-		mapping.entity(Task.class).indexed().providedId()
+			mapping
+				.entity(Task.class).indexed().providedId()
-			.property("title", ElementType.METHOD).field();
+					.property("title", ElementType.METHOD).field()

-1. Create a `Properties` object and store the `SearchMapping` object under the `org.hibernate.search.Environment.MODEL_MAPPING` key.
+					.property("owner", ElementType.METHOD).indexEmbedded().depth(1).prefix("owner_")
+				.entity(User.class)
+					.property("username", ElementType.METHOD).containedIn();

 			Properties properties = new Properties();
 			properties.put(org.hibernate.search.Environment.MODEL_MAPPING, mapping);

-1. We also need to tell JDG (or Lucene) to store the indexes in ram memory by adding a property with key "default.directory_provider" and value "key".

 			properties.put("default.directory_provider", "ram");
+			properties.put("default.exclusive_index_use", "true");
+			properties.put("default.indexmanager", "near-real-time");

-1. Now we can enable the index on the configuration object by adding `.indexing().enable()` to the fluid API before `.build()`.
+1. Now we can enable the index on the Configuration by adding `.indexing().enable().withProperties(properties)` to the fluid API before `.build()`

-1. Also we want to configure the index to support clustering adding `.indexLocalOnly(false)` to the fluid API before `.build()`.
+		.indexing().enable().withProperties(properties)

-1. And finally we want to pass in the properties configuration by adding `.withProperties(properties)` to the fluid API before `.build()`.
-The config class should now look like this:
+1. The config class should now look like this, when you are done:

-		package org.jboss.infinispan.demo;
+		package com.acme.todo;

 		import java.lang.annotation.ElementType;
 		import java.util.Properties;